HaiBian-AGI/Embodied-AGI/README.md

 ----------

 ### ⚖️  License

 This project is licensed under the .

--   **Code Authorization:** The engineering implementation code in this repository is open-source.
-Commercial use, distribution, and modification are permitted provided that the copyright notice is retained.
+-   **Code Authorization:** The implementation code is open-source.
+Commercial use, distribution, and modification are permitted provided the copyright notice is retained.

+**Copyright © 2026 [Hai Bian].
+All rights reserved.**